4. Open Things Up

 If you smoke, it’s time to quit.
 Stay away from other smokers, or ask them to take it outside.
 Also, stay inside on high air-pollution days if you can.

 Should you get a HEPA air filter for your bedroom or office?
 That depends on what irritates your sinuses.
 These filters are good at removing airborne particles related to dust mites, pollen, and pet dander.
 But those don't just stay in the air.
 They settle in your carpets, upholstery, and other areas.
 If allergies cause your sinus problems, ask your doctor if a HEPA air filter makes sense for you.

 Decongestants reduce the swelling in your nose and can ease stuffiness and sinus pressure, too.
 You can get them in more than one form.
 Here’s what to look for on the ingredients list:

 A word of caution: Don’t use a nasal decongestant spray for more than 3 days, and don't use a decongestant you take by mouth for more than 7 days.

 Pain relievers and anti-inflammatory medicine available at supermarkets and drugstores can help ease the pain caused by sinus pressure.
-Be sure to read and follow the label and dosing instructions carefully.
-Don't use these medications for more than 7 days in a row without consulting with your doctor.
+Always read and follow the label and dosing instructions carefully.
+If you have to use them more than 7 days in a row, it’s time to call the doctor.

 Antihistamine allergy medicines may help if your sinus problems are related to allergies.
-Over-the-counter antihistamines include cetirizine (Zyrtec), diphenhydramine (Benadryl, Genahist, and others), fexofenadine (Allegra) and loratadine (Claritin).
-If you have recurring allergy related sinus problems, talk to your doctor about getting an allergy skin test.
+Over-the-counter products include cetirizine, diphenhydramine, fexofenadine, and loratadine.
+If your problems don’t go away, talk to your doctor about getting an allergy skin test.